-From the chaotic, paper-strewn classrooms of high school to the prestigious halls of college campuses, there's typically one ambition that drives a teacher: to see their class graduate with high marks.
+From the chaotic, paper-strewn classrooms of high school to the prestigious halls of college campuses, there's one ambition that educators share: to see their class graduate with high marks.

 Blah, blah, blah ... tell us something we don’t know and haven’t already tried.

-The good news is that Brainscape's cognitive scientists have some invaluable insights that really help teachers!
+The good news is that Brainscape's cognitive scientists have invaluable insights that really help teachers!

-Over the past several years of managing our adaptive flashcard learning platform, our team has collected valuable feedback from tens of thousands of educators—ranging from primary school teachers to college professors—about what really works to help students retain new knowledge.
+Over the past several years of managing our adaptive flashcard learning platform, our team has collected valuable feedback from tens of thousands of educators—ranging from primary school teachers to college professors—about what really helps students to retain new knowledge.

-Having combined this primary research with decades of studies from various academic journals and learning sciences publications, we are now proud to offer you our in-depth guide on how to optimize your own students’ performance.
+Having combined this primary research with decades of studies from academic literature, we are proud to offer you our in-depth guide on how to optimize your own students’ performance.

 This advice will not only set them up for success in life beyond school or college, but will also make you look pretty darn good as an educator.
 Let’s get started!